Home Guides How to Find the Best Card Shop Nea… How to Sell Your Cards to a Local Shop (and …

 Red Flags When Selling

-Watch for the same shady shop warning signs when you're selling as when you're buying.
-Shops that refuse to break down their offer, pressure you to decide immediately, or disappear with your cards into a back room are not shops you want to deal with.
-A legitimate buy is transparent: the owner sorts in front of you, explains their pricing, and presents a clear offer.
+Watch for the same shady shop warning signs when selling.
+Shops that refuse to break down their offer, pressure you to decide immediately, or disappear with your cards are not shops you want to deal with.

 The Long View

 Selling to a shop once is a transaction.
-Selling to a shop over years — because you became a regular, because they know your collection, because they call you first when something you want comes in — is a relationship.
-The best sell experiences come from the shops where you also buy, trade, and attend events.
+Selling over years — because you became a regular — is a relationship.
 Build the relationship, and the buy prices you get will reflect it.

 Back to: How to Find the Best Card Shop Near You →